akkaweb/AKKA-CakePHP-CKEditor-Plugin/README.md

 ##### Helper Template File Setup

 - Add `<?php echo $this->CKEditor->loadJs(); ?>` inside the application `default.ctp` file right before `</head>` tag.
 This will allow CKEditor to be available througout the application.
-I can also be loaded inside the view as the first line or before the `textarea` where you want to apply the CKEditor.
+It can also be loaded inside the template file as the first line or before the `textarea` where you want to apply the CKEditor.

 ##### CKEditor.replace